NomiChirps/tplp2/README.md

 ## TODO / Notes

+- [ ] Mission: DMA 9000
+  - see new ideas in tplp/bus/dma.h !!!
+  - SpiController needs to take advantage of the new Action stuff to be more nonblocking, and actually make use of the DmaManager queue.
+    - to manage CS easily we might need before-Actions as well as after-Actions!
+  - I2cController needs... uh... idk i don't want to look at it right now
 - [ ] Create a front panel UI (assignee: wembly :)
   - [ ] make the touch target for the settings back button bigger...
   - [ ] fatal error handler to display the stack trace before crashing